IssaNasralli/popVAE/README.md

-# popVAE: Fine-Scale Population Estimation Using a Variational Autoencoder-Based Approach
+# Population Estimation Using Deep Learning and Geospatial Data

 1) This repository provides the official implementation and data preparation scripts for our IJCNN paper: